 Wednesday 7th February 2018 at West Yorkshire Playhouse.

 I’ve never fully embraced dance as I have general theatre, and that comes from little experience and lesser knowledge.
-I was impressed with Northern Ballet’s The Boy in the Striped Pyjamas recently, but I was even more impressed with this dynamic, unexpected and transient performance of Windrush.
-It made me think, it surprised and moved me; it made me want to move, to clap and to mirror the energy of the dancers – it was a completely mesmerising display.
-The power of music has always struck me as etheareal and inexplicable, and I’m now coming to see that dance has similar powers.
-It would seem that if you can’t say it with words, sing it with notes; if you can’t sing it with notes, deliver it in a gripping score; if you can’t make yourself heard through sound, roar your story through dance… clearly, such a thing is possible.
-Give me another few evenings watching performances of this calibre and this contemporary flair and you’ll make a bona fide dance enthusiast of me!
+I was impressed with Northern Ballet’s The Boy in the Striped Pyjamas recently, but I was even more impressed with this dynamic and unexpected performance of Windrush.
+The inexplicable power of music has always struck me, and I’m now coming to see that dance has similar powers… It would seem that if you can’t say it with words, sing it with notes; if you can’t sing it with notes, deliver it in a gripping score; if you can’t make yourself heard through sound, roar your story through dance… clearly, such a thing is possible.

 Windrush plays at West Yorkshire Playhouse until February 10th 2018, before continuing its tour.
 You can get your tickets here.